-Long story short, if your travel nurse agency offers a 401(k) program, take advantage of it.
+Long story short, if your agency offers a 401(k) program, take advantage of it.
 And if you’re lucky enough to have a 401(k) and an employer willing to match your contributions, you definitely have no excuse.

-If your travel nurse agency doesn’t offer 401(k) options, ask your recruiter whether it has any other programs available to help you save and plan for retirement.
+If your agency doesn’t offer 401(k) options, ask your recruiter whether it has any other programs available to help you save and plan for retirement.
 It only takes a few extra minutes to figure out, and your future self will thank you.

 Continuing Education Courses (and Credits!)